David H. Wilkins: Tenure as ambassador

 Wilkins left office in January 2009, at the end of President Bush's second term.

 Clemson University activities

 Wilkins was awarded an honorary doctorate of humanities in 2003 from the University, where he also earned the Alumni Association's Distinguished Service Award.

-On 28 March 2007, Wilkins was elected by the University's Board of Trustees as a lifetime seat recipient to serve on the University's 13 member Board.
-On July 17, 2009, Wilkins was unanimously elected to a two-year term as chair.
+On 28 March 2007, Wilkins was elected by the University's Board of Trustees as a Successor Trustee to serve on the University’s 13 member Board.

 Post-government career

 In February 2009, Wilkins became a partner at Nelson Mullins Riley & Scarborough LLP and chairs the Public Policy and International Law practice group, which focuses primarily on representing businesses on both sides of the U.S.-Canada border.